Swastima Khadka

-Swastima Khadka (स्वस्तिमा खड्का; born 4 July 1995) is a Nepalese actress who predominantly works in Nepali cinema.
-She has appeared in Love Love Love (2017), Chhakka Panja 2 (2017), Nai Nabhannu La 5 (2018), and Bulbul (2019).
+Swastima Khadka (स्वस्तिमा खड्का; born 4 July 1995) is a Nepali actress who predominantly works in Nepali cinema.
+One of Nepal's highest-paid actresses, her accolades include two National Film Awards and four Kamana Film Awards.
+Noted by critics for her performances, Khadka is credited for singularly paralleling her male contemporaries by leading star vehicles in a male-dominated industry.

-Khadka debuted as an actress in the 2015 teen romance Hostel Returns, for which she was nominated for the National Film Awards for Best Supporting Actress.
-In 2017, Khadka appeared in the social drama film Chhakka Panja 2.
-That same year, Khadka starred in the drama film Bulbul.
+Khadka debuted as an actress in the teen film Hostel Returns (2015), for which she was nominated for the National Film Awards for Best Supporting Actress.
+The social drama Chhakka Panja 2 (2017), marked a turning point in her career.
+She gained further success with the drama film Bulbul (2019).
 The film was selected as the Nepalese entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.
-She has been married to Nischal Basnet since 2016.
+This was followed by several commercial successes including Hajar Juni Samma (2019), Chiso Manchhe (2022) and Pashupati Prasad 2: Bhasme Don (2023).
+She has also starred in the female-led films Behuli from Meghauli (2023) and Lalibazar (2026), which earned her critical and awards recognition.

+In addition to her acting career, she is the celebrity endorser for several brands and products.
+Khadka is married to director Nischal Basnet.
+On Instagram, she is one of the most-followed Nepalese woman.

 Personal and early life

 Swastima Khadka was born on 4 July 1995 in Kathmandu, Nepal.
 She completed her School Leaving Certificate (SLC) from Birendra Sainik Awasiya Mahavidyalaya, Bhaktapur.
 Khadka holds a three-year diploma in architectural engineering from the Thapathali Campus.
 At the age of 17, she participated in the Nepali national beauty pageant Miss Teen Nepal.
 She told The Nepali Man that Miss Nepal was "a bit far-fetched for her" and described the experience as "a stepping stone" for her.

 On 14 December 2015, Khadka and film director Nischal Basnet became engaged in the presence of close relatives.
 They married on 17 February 2016, in a private ceremony held in Kathmandu.